Danonienko/Danonienko/README.md

-Just a simple guy who likes games, programming and ponies.
+A simple Ukrainian guy who likes games, programming and ponies.